High blood pressure (hypertension) is very common and the share of both men and women with high blood pressure increases steadily with age.

 - Eat less salt: use herbs, spices, fruit and vinegar for flavouring and dressings; choose low salt pre-prepared foods; avoid pickled and takeaway foods which have a high salt content.

 - Get regular physical activity.
 Strive to put a little bit more activity in your day at every opportunity.
 Aim to accumulate at least 30 minutes of moderate physical activity most days of the week.
 Walking, cycling and swimming are ideal.
 Find activities you enjoy so you can keep them up.

 - Cut down on alcohol.
 Healthy men and women should have no more than 2 standard alcoholic drinks a day.
 Also, aim for at least 2 alcohol-free days per week.

 - Stop smoking: quitting reduces blood pressure as well as your risk of heart attack and stroke.

 Medicines can help control high blood pressure but do not cure it.
 Usually blood pressure medicines need to be taken long-term.

 To control blood pressure successfully, you may need 2 or more medicines, each working in a different way.
-Using a combination of medicines often means lower doses can be used.
 We all react differently to medicines, so it may take some time to find the combinations and doses that suit you best.